-- a.
-Existing Conditions. - (1) Describe the location of the subject site in relation to the Byram Hills public school district that serves the site. - b.
-Potential Impacts. - (1) Estimate the public school child generation from the townhomes and multi-family apartments by use of accepted school child multipliers (Rutgers CUPR or ACS PUMA cross tabs), segmented by unit mix, tenure and rent or income level; if possible, confirmed by experience of similar developments. - (2) Apply the average annual current enrollment expenditure per student as borne by property taxes net of state aid (based on the average of all grades and special needs) to the number of proposed development students for the measure of the development costs.
+(1) Describe the location of the subject site in relation to the Byram Hills public school district that serves the site.

+- (1) Estimate the public school child generation from the townhomes and multi-family apartments by use of accepted school child multipliers (Rutgers CUPR or ACS PUMA cross tabs), segmented by unit mix, tenure and rent or income level; if possible, confirmed by experience of similar developments. - (2) Apply the average annual current enrollment expenditure per student as borne by property taxes net of state aid (based on the average of all grades and special needs) to the number of proposed development students for the measure of the development costs.
 Evaluate the impacts of projected enrollment increases, from the project, on the Byram Hills school district, school facilities and budgets.
 Consider long term cumulative impacts of enrollment increases within the district.
 Communicate with the school district and evaluate the potential for the need for new buildings, fields or other facilities.
-Impacts on property tax revenues to the School District and other taxing jurisdictions should take into consideration the need for capital improvements resulting from the proposed project. - (3) Discuss transportation impacts upon the Byram Hills School District, including need for the District to add a transportation route and pick up location to accommodate students. - (4) Discuss impacts associated with the NYS tax levy limit with new assessed values. - (7) Discuss impacts associated with serving students with special needs. - (8) Discuss whether the proposed action will generate more older "existing students" than "new" kindergarten students.
-Discuss cost impacts of educating "new" students vs. "existing students." - (9) Compute the school district's property tax benefit from the proposed development by applying the current North Castle school tax rate to the estimated Assessed Value for the measure of the development benefit.

-(10) Compare the cost and benefit of the proposed development.
+Impacts on property tax revenues to the School District and other taxing jurisdictions should take into consideration the need for capital improvements resulting from the proposed project.

+- (3) Discuss transportation impacts upon the Byram Hills School District, including need for the District to add a transportation route and pick up location to accommodate students. - (4) Discuss impacts associated with the NYS tax levy limit with new assessed values. - (5) Compute the school district's property tax benefit from the proposed development by applying the current North Castle school tax rate to the estimated Assessed Value for the measure of the development benefit. - (6) Compare the cost and benefit of the proposed development.